gansm/finalcut/doc/first-steps.md

 return app.exec();
 ```
 The last line calls `exec()` to start the application and return
 the result to the operating system.
-When the application starts,
+The started application enters
-it enters the main event loop.
-This loop doesn't end until the
+the main event loop.
+This loop does not end until the window is
-window/application is closed.
+not closed.